-We are providing extra support to our customers in addition to our well established money advice, employment and skills programme.
-We have held wellbeing calls with over 10,000 customers, to ensure they are linked into local services or able to access the support they need directly from Orbit through our Better Days service.
+During this challenging time we are continuing to ensure we provide extra support to our customers in addition to our money advice, employment and skills programme, and in recent months we have held wellbeing calls with over 20,000 customers to ensure they are linked into local services or able to access the support they need directly from Orbit through our Better Days service.

-Furthermore, our social and environmental responsibility programme, and our excellent relationships with local partners, means that we have been able to support the community response effort directly.
-We have contributed almost £50,000 to support foodbank efforts to supply vulnerable and low-income households, alongside providing grants for local charities to improve their ICT infrastructure so that they can continue to operate.
+Our social and environmental responsibility programme, and our excellent relationships with local partners, means that we continue to support the community response effort directly and have contributed almost £50,000 to support foodbank efforts to supply vulnerable and low-income households, alongside providing grants for local charities to improve their ICT infrastructure so that they can continue to operate.

 Orbit remains in a strong financial position and has a healthy balance sheet.
 We also have good working relationships with our long-term investor partners.